 Walking gave me space to think.
 I had between four and six hours each day to ponder whatever writing project I happened to be neck-deep in at the time.

-I loved walking so much I adopted a dog of my own to explore the streets with each day.
-Now that I no longer pay my rent doing pet care, Cooper gets me out and walking so that I can do some of my best thinking.
+I loved walking so much I adopted a dog of my own to explore my neighborhood with each day (and later, a second one).
+Now that I no longer pay my rent doing petcare, Cooper and Winnie get me out and walking so that I can do some of my best thinking.

 2. Getting Away from the Computer Screen Is Vital